OllieJones/sqlite-object-cache/readme.txt

 A persistent object cache needs some kind of storage mechanism.
 SQLite serves this plugin as a fast and simple key / value storage mechanism.

 Some hosting providers offer scalable high-performance [redis](https://redis.io/) cache servers.
-If your provider offers redis, it is a good choice.
 You can use it via [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
 Sites using redis have one SQL database and another non-SQL storage scheme: redis.
 Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/).

 But many hosting providers don't offer either redis or memcached, while they do offer SQLite.
 This plugin enables your site to use a persistent object cache even without a separate cache server.
+And, because everything happens within your web server, the performance is good.

 = Is this plugin compatible with my page-caching plugin? =

 **Probably**.
 Page caching and persistent object caching are completely separate functions in WordPress.
 But, some multi-feature caching plugins support optional object caching using redis or memcached.
 If that feature is enabled in your page cache plugin, you should not use this plugin.

 You can find out whether your page-cache plugin also enables persistent object caching.
 Look at the Drop-in section of the Plugins -> Installed Plugins page.
-If it mentions the drop-in called "object-cache.php" then your page cache plugin is handling persistent object caching and you should not use this plugin.
+If it mentions the drop-in called "object-cache.php" then your page cache plugin is handling persistent object caching.
+You should disable that feature before using  this plugin.

 Users of this plugin have found that it works well with WP Rocket, LiteSpeed Cache, WP Total Cache, WP Super Cache, and WP Fastest Cache.
 It also works with Cloudflare and other content delivery networks.
 The author has not learned of any incompatibilities in this area.
 (If you find one *please* start a support topic!)

-Be sure to disable object caching in your other cache plugin if it has it, before you activate this plugin.

 = Can I disable object caching for my backend dashboard or other pages or REST API operations I choose? =